 Per each of above items, the scenario description defines a detailed list of parameters and corresponding values.

-Values included in curly brackets {} are mandatory and shall be adopted for any simulation.
+Values not specified can be set to any value.

-Values included in square brackets [] are default values and they may be changed for simulations for performance evaluation; in case they are changed, the simulation results shall be accompanied by a list of the parameters and the corresponding values used in the simulation.
+Values included in square brackets [] are default values to be used for calibration. simulation.

+All other paramters values not included in [], are to be considered mandatory.

+Simulaton results should be presented together with the specification of the value used per each of the parameters in the tables.

 Scenarios summary